Pandaqi/Tiamo-Pastoor/tiamopastoor/content/blog/2024/11/how-i-created-tiamopastoor-com/index.md

 With that done, the website was **finally, completely, transferred**.
 It used a clean structure that's easy to maintain and follow.
 All images, post content, etcetera has been converted to simple Markdown.

-Where possible, I even did quick improvements.
+Where possible, I even made quick improvements.

 * If I came across some badly written paragraph or weird structure in an old article, I'd quickly update it.
 * Some reviews had no picture, so I quickly downloaded the cover/poster for the thing I was reviewing and added it.